As user researchers, we’re often asked to wear many different hats—playing and supporting a wide array of roles within a company.

 At the beginning of a project...

-✔ Schedule regular catch-up meetings.
+✔ Schedule regular catch-up meetings

 I meet every two weeks with the product owner and designer of each team to make sure there aren’t any upcoming projects that are flying under my radar.
 This isn’t a long meeting, usually about 15-30 minutes—but it is just enough time to get informed on any upcoming projects, or to follow up on any recently finished projects.
 Not only does this help me ensure research will be included in relevant projects, but it also gives me time to recruit for any usability tests or generative research that needs to be done before or during design.

-Create a research plan.
+✔ Create a research plan

-There are a few wonderful things about a research plan.
+There are many wonderful things about a research plan.
 First, it clearly lays out the goals and objectives for the research project.
 A research plan prevents stakeholders from getting bogged down in the details, or switching the goal of the research in the middle of the project.
 Plans allow researchers to focus on the bigger picture and stay aligned on key objectives throughout the project, answering objectives efficiently.

 Second, research plans get people involved in the research from the beginning, which really helps with buy-in.
 When colleagues have an idea for a research project, I give them a template to fill out.
 They then approach me with the completed plan.
 Not only does this get them thinking about how research could work, and why we would do research for a given project, but it also helps me understand their perspectives on the project.